 In Japan, he was sent to Fukuoka #23, outside of Moji, which was located outside of Hiroshima.
 The camp consisted of a mess hall, a hospital, six unheated barracks located on top of a hill with a ten-foot-high wooden fence around it.
 In the barracks, the POWs slept in 15 foot by 15-foot bays which were each shared by six POWs who slept on straw mats with a blanket and quilted coverlet.
 During the winter, the average temperature was 14 degrees, and there was no heat, so the POWs slept together for heat.
 At 6:00 A.M., 6:00 P.M., and 9:00 P.M. the Japanese took row call.
 For the first two weeks in the camp, the POWs learned the Japanese words for mining equipment.

 The POWs received their jobs from the camp commandant who spoke adequate English.
 There, he again worked as a cook where he prepared meals for the other POWs.
-The meals, which was what was described as gumbo and rice for breakfast, a bento box of dry rice for lunch that the POWs took to the mine with them, and dry rice for supper with 10 or 15 soybeans in it.
+The meals, which were what was described as gumbo and rice for breakfast, a bento box of dry rice for lunch that the POWs took to the mine with them, and dry rice for supper with 10 or 15 soybeans in it.
 Once a week, their supper could also contain a fish head.

 It is known that he also sent into the coal mine to work.
 The POWs working in the mine were divided into A Detachment and B Detachment and worked a day and night shift.
 When a group was assigned to work during the day, the workday lasted 12 hours.
 The POW detachment assigned to work at night worked a longer amount of time.
 Every ten days, the POWs received a day off and the two detachments changed shifts.